 4. Upgrade yourself with a Skills Future course

-On a related note, the employment landscape is shifting, and according to The Straits Times, 2019 is the year of analytical and data-driven jobs.
+On a related note, the employment landscape is shifting, and according to Forbes, healthcare, IT, and supply chain are the top 3 fields to enter in 2022.

-It seems that the demand will be for data scientists, product manager, user experience (UX) designers, and digital roles, especially cyber security-related.
-If you’re not already savvy with these technologies, why not pad up your resume by taking a course on it?
+It seems that the demand will be for healthcare professionals such as nurses, software and app coders, purchasers, logistics and distribution analysts and managers.
+If you’re not already savvy with these skills, why not pad up your resume by taking a course on it?

 Boosting your employability is a great New Year’s resolution to have.
 So good that the government supports it – take advantage of the SkillsFuture credits and take a “free” course to upgrade your skills.

 If there is a specific course you’d like to take but it’s not SkillsFuture-eligible, you can always put in a request with your boss.
 If it’s truly relevant and can help in your productivity, there’s no reason why the company wouldn’t want to sponsor you.